 Both these methods are useful for targeting but their effectiveness depends on the quality of your voter data.

-QUICK NOTE: This GOTV tactic works on people you have established a relationship with, through at least one previous contact.
+Quick note: This GOTV tactic works on people you have established a relationship with, through at least one previous contact.
 If you are a non-partisan organization cold calling or texting leads from a voter list, this strategy may not work for you.

-Repeated personal contact
+Repeat personal contact

+Voter turnout increases when you remind your voters of the election day.
 Door-to-door canvassing and phone banking are particularly effective at turning out voters, including those who haven’t voted much in the past.
 The personal social contact that is inherent in these two communication mediums is noted by political science experiments as the driving force inspiring people to vote.

 We can note this difference through studies that pit commercial phone banks against volunteer-led phone banks.
 While GOTV efforts through commercial phone banks boosted voter turnout by less than 1 percentage, a volunteer-led phone bank raised it by nearly 3 percentage points.